 Spam is flooding millions of people with the same message in hope that someone will buy the product or service that they are trying to commercially sell.
-On the other hand, Phishing scams are done to gather information – like your usernames, passwords, banking details, etc. Although, phishing scams can also be done to gain access into a private network or try to infect it with malware to cause harm or create a back door for the person to gain access into it.
+On the other hand, Phishing scams are done to gather information – like your usernames, passwords, banking details, etc. Although, phishing scams can also be done to gain access to a private network or try to infect it with malware to cause harm or create a back door for the person to gain access to it.

 Phishing scams are usually done in a targeted manner.
 The cybercriminal may pool his time and resources to dupe one person or multiple people depending on their intent.
 This means that they can personalize the scam and make it highly convincing and difficult to differentiate from the official emails.

 Scams on the other hand are sent out in bulk.
 They almost always do not take their time to target a specific individual.